 Database administrators may need to operate a variety of hardware and software programs, including laptops, mainframe computers, metadata management software, audio libraries and hard disk arrays.
 In addition to functional knowledge, administrators may need to apply complex problem-solving skills to new problems that may arise on a day-to-day basis.

-The U.S. Bureau of Labor Statistics (BLS) reports that in 2015, database administrators earned a median yearly salary of $81,710.
-The securities and commodity exchange industry paid database administrators some of the highest salaries at that time, offering a mean average wage of $114,940 per year.
-The BLS predicts a job growth rate of 11% for database administrators throughout the country between 2014 and 2024, which is a faster rate than average.
+The U.S. Bureau of Labor Statistics (BLS) reports that in 2018, database administrators earned a median yearly salary of $90,070.
+The nonresidential building construction industry paid database administrators some of the highest salaries at that time, offering a mean average wage of $111,880 per year.
+The BLS predicts a job growth rate of 9% for database administrators throughout the country between 2018 and 2028, which is a faster rate than average.

 Network and Computer Systems Administrator